PRACTICE DIRECTION 70 – ENFORCEMENT OF JUDGMENTS AND ORDERS

 (1) a writ of control or warrant of control (see Parts 83 and 84);

 (2) a third party debt order (see Part 72);

 (3) a charging order, stop order or stop notice (see Part 73);

 (4) in the County Court, an attachment of earnings order (see Part 89);

 (5) the appointment of a receiver (see Part 69).

-(2) in the High Court, a writ of sequestration, but only if permitted by rule 81.20.
+(2) in the High Court, a writ of sequestration in an application under Part 83.

 2.1 An application to enforce a judgment in the County Court may be made an any County Court hearing centre, unless an enactment, rule or practice direction provides otherwise.

 2.3 If for any reason proceedings for the enforcement of a judgment are transferred, the court will give notice of the transfer to all the parties.